-After thirty years as a farmer’s wife in Auchterless, and eight more in Clatt, Lucy is at present a migrating swallow to the North-East.
+After thirty years as a farmer’s wife in Auchterless, and eight more in Clatt, Lucy is now living in Lewes in East Sussex.
 She continues to spend time close to the land exploring wild places and wild living.
 A mother and grandmother to a large family, her writing reflects her rich and varied life.

-On my family’s Aberdeenshire croft the person with most time to talk to me in my childhood was my great-grandmother.
-Born in 1856 and educated before the Education Act of 1872 forbad the use of the Scots, she had a wide and rich Doric vocabulary.
-Since ever I could write I have written stories and poems, mostly in Doric.
-I am a retired teacher, the teuchter wife of golf-playing toonser Tom, a tractable Grandma, an occasional gardener, dowser, Friend of Grampian Stones, Mensan, one-time Munro climber now reduced to Corbetts with Labcollie Floss, and the Secretary of the Huntly Writers.
+As a young girl growing up on family’s Aberdeenshire croft, it was her great-grandmother, who took the time to talk to Phyllis.
+Born in 1856 and educated before the Education Act of 1872 forbad the use of the Scots, her great-grandmother had a wide and rich Doric vocabulary.
+From the earliest of days, Phyllis wrote stories and poems, mostly in Doric.
+Now a retired teacher, the teuchter wife of her late golf-playing toonser Tom, a tractable Grandma, an occasional gardener, dowser, Friend of Grampian Stones, Mensan, one-time Munro climber and early Secretary of Huntly Writers.

 Margaret Grant (1938 – 2015)